Thousands evacuate as California wildfires kill 10

 Fourteen major fires are burning in total.
 Napa, Sonoma and Yuba counties are covered by Governor Jerry Brown’s order.
 The counties are north of San Francisco Bay.

-An AFP correspondent in the Santa Rosa area witnessed multiple explosions from gas lines or gas tanks, in addition to charred out homes and a winery.
+An Agence France-Presse correspondent in the Santa Rosa area witnessed multiple explosions from gas lines or gas tanks, in addition to charred out homes and a winery.
 Fire trucks were out in force in that area, he said.

 About 410 firefighters are working on blazes in Mendocino, a sheriff’s spokesman in that county told the CBS news network, adding that multiple fatalities were expected.